egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 2. K-Fold Cross Validation:

-Split the data into K Folds.
-Use ith fold for testing the model performance and the rest for model training.
-After using all folds for testing average the performance outcomes.
-This method is better than train test splits because we eliminate the noise occured due to random assignments.
+K-Fold Cross Validation: Split the data into K folds.
+Use the ith fold for testing the model's performance and the rest for training.
+This method is better than simple train-test splits because it eliminates noise that can occur due to random assignments.

-3. Stratified K Fold Cross Validation: Similar to K Fold Cross Validation but also uses stratums to assign the instances in a more balanced fashion.
+3. Stratified K-Fold Cross Validation: Similar to K-Fold Cross Validation, but it also uses strata to assign the instances in a more balanced manner.

-4. Leave One Out Cross Validation: It is a spesific type of K Fold Cross Validation.
-In this method, K = n (the number of instances).
+4. Leave One Out Cross Validation: This is a specific type of K-Fold Cross Validation where K equals the number of instances.

 * ii.
 Why don’t we see more cross-validation in deep learning?